For information concerning any other companies within the wider Aviva Group, please visit www.aviva.com.

 When you interact with Aviva Investors as a broker or financial adviser

 We will collect contact and identity personal information and business information from you and key members of your organisation.
 We collect this information in order to order for us to open or continue to operate an adviser / broker account with you and arrange and administer the investments of your clients.
-We also use this information to carry out Know Your Customer (KYC) checks, Anti-Money Laundering (AML) checks and to prevent fraud.
+We also use this information to carry out Know Your Customer ("KYC") checks, Anti-Money Laundering ("AML") checks and to prevent fraud.

 In the course of our dealings, you may provide us with the personal information of customers which you introduce to us.
 You are responsible for (i) collecting this information in a lawful manner and (ii) ensuring that your disclosure to us of such personal information is fair and lawful.

-In order for us to open or continue to operate an adviser / broker account with you, we will undertake identity checks on you as a broker or financial adviser, on key members of your organization, such as the directors and/or partners.
+In order for us to open or continue to operate an adviser and or broker account with you, we will undertake identity checks on you as a broker or financial adviser, on key members of your organization, such as the directors and/or partners.
 We will use the personal and business information you have provided as well as information we have obtained from other sources such as credit reference agencies.
 This will involve disclosing the personal information provided to credit reference agencies, which carry out searches on our behalf.
-We work with reputable anti-fraud and credit reference agencies to detect and prevent fraudulent practices and fight financial crime to meet our regulatory responsibilities.
+We work with reputable anti-fraud and credit reference agencies to detect and prevent fraudulent practices relating to financial crime to meet our regulatory responsibilities.
 To find out more see section working with credit reference agencies and fraud prevention agencies.

 Where Aviva Investors provides you with debt finance

 We will collect contact and personal information, together with payment information from you.
 This could be during the course of the investment activity where Aviva Investors makes a finance facility available to you (as the borrower).
-Where the borrower owns a property we may also obtain personal information of the tenants through the borrower.
+Where the borrower owns a property, we may also obtain personal information of the tenants through the borrower.
 We may also require information about guarantors and key members of your organisation (such as directors, shareholders, and/or partners and/or beneficial owners/ultimate controllers).
 We will also collect information about your business, such as its trading name, business contact information, the type and nature of the business and its sectors.
 We use this information to arrange and administer your finance facility.
-We also use this information to carry out Know Your Customer (KYC) checks, to verify the identity and address of all parties involved in the transaction, to carry out Anti-Money Laundering (AML) checks and to prevent fraud.
+We also use this information to carry out Know Your Customer ("KYC") checks, to verify the identity and address of all parties involved in the transaction, to carry out Anti-Money Laundering ("AML") checks and to prevent fraud.